 Step 2: Make or Upload Your Watermark

 Now it’s time to add your watermark!
 To upload a logo or image, click “Upload” and find the PNG on your computer or drag and drop the file onto your digital canvas.
 If the picture is already online, you can use the “Images” tool to search for and import it.
-After your watermark loads updates on the video, make it smaller so that it doesn’t take over too much of the frame.
+After your watermark loads, make it smaller so that it doesn’t take over too much of the frame.

 If you don’t have a logo with a transparent background, you can alternatively add a text watermark.
 Using Kapwing’s text tool, input the name of your channel, account, brand, or website and set a custom color and font.
 Style the text so that it matches your brand.

 After your watermark looks right, click the “Duplicate” icon (next to the “Remove” trash icon) to make 4-5 copies of the watermark layer.
 Then, drag each one to a different place on the canvas.

 In my example, I make 5 copies of the Kapwing watermark and placed them each in a different spot on a 10 second video.

 Step 4: Make the Watermarks Disappear and Appear

 After the watermarks are all in place, you need to edit the timing of the watermark layers.
 To change when the watermarks are visible, click the Timeline button in the Studio’s main toolbar.
 By default, every layer shows for the whole duration of the video.